 The GWSLP participants benefit from the following components:

-Action-Learning Projects – From the beginning of the program and though the year, participants develop and implement action-learning projects in their home organizations or communities, as an opportunity to apply concepts learned in the program in service of their organizations and the broader fields in which they work.
-In preparation for these projects prior to the intensive institute, participants are asked to convene a team at their home organizations to solicit early ideas for a project that would be useful for the organization and/or field.
-Through the duration of the program, participants work in small groups on designing their action learning projects with the support of a coach.
-The coaching described below offers critical support to participants throughout the implementation phase.
+Action-Learning Projects – Throughout the year, participants apply what they learn by developing and implementing action-learning projects in their home organizations or communities.
+Before the leadership institute, participants are asked to prepare by convening teams at their home organizations and soliciting project ideas for the organization or field.
+Through the duration of the program, participants continue to work in small groups on designing their action-learning projects with the support of a coach.

-Leadership Institute in New York City – About halfway through the year (summer)participants spend a week at a Leadership Institute at NYU Wagner.
-The institute focuses on the knowledge, strategy and skills to be successful in work for social change.
-The institute integrate s leadership theory (workshops) with real-world experience (site visits to social change organizations) to offer participants a robust understanding of the nature and tasks of social change leadership, the contexts in which it is practiced, and the opportunities and challenges leaders face in their respective areas of work.
+Leadership Institute in New York City – Halfway through the program, participants attend a weeklong Leadership Institute at NYU Wagner.
+The institute integrates classroom workshops on leadership theory and leadership skills and site visits to social change organizations, giving participants a chance to understand practices of social change leadership in context and the opportunities and challenges that leaders face in their work.

-Networking Opportunities – An essential component of the GWSLP is the opportunity to develop connections with other social sector leaders.
+Networking Opportunities – GWSLP affords participants the chance to develop connections with other leaders and GWSLP alumni.
 Program participants have diverse opportunities to practice networking skills and build a community of practice.